Brother Ass needs exercise if he is to live long in the land as God has promised.

 Bless you today as you pommel Brother Ass and Sister Jenny.
 Don’t indulge them; they need exercise.

 The brain is a hugely busy organ; believe it or not, it consumes nearly half of the oxygen we breathe in.
 Doing everything we can to preserve Brother Ass' marbles is obviously hugely important.

-This is a vast subject but blood glucose is central to it; when raised abnormally it cause inflammation of the blood vessels so there is a tendency to form tiny clots.
+This is a vast subject but blood glucose is central to it; when raised abnormally it cause inflammation of the capillaries so there is a tendency to form tiny clots.
 In the brain that means TIAs.
 Brother Ass needs exercise to keep him from diabetes and consequently senility.

 There are many phytonutrients that have been proved to help Brother Ass from losing his marbles; it's the reason scientists are recommending we enjoy many coloured foods daily.
 I will mention just two.

 Dopamine is a hugely important neurotransmitter in the body; it's been called the happy hormone.
 It is produced in a nucleus in the brain called the Substantia Nigra.
 For unknown reasons, though the nitrates in preserved meat have been fingered, this tiny organ can go into decline and even die.
 Broad beans are the only common source.
 You are unlikely to find them on supermarket shelves; you have to grow them yourself.